A proposal to improve the accuracy of cosmological observables and address the Hubble tension problem: Summary and conclusion

-The results depicted in Figs.~\ref{fig:DES_integration}, \ref{fig:iCDM_integration} and \ref{fig:LCDM_consistency} illustrate well the known fact that CMB observations alone are not very suitable to discriminate individual models of DE: around the recombination time, the expansion history displays simply too few differences from the evolution of the expansion history based on a cosmological constant, despite huge variations in the DE model parameters.
-However, by the same token, this non-sensitivity provides us with robust information of the initial energy densities predominant in the early Universe.
+We present our conclusions as follows.
+The results depicted in Figs.~\ref{fig:DES_integration}, \ref{fig:iCDM_integration} and \ref{fig:LCDM_consistency} illustrate well the known fact that CMB observations alone are not very suitable to discriminate individual models of DE: around the recombination time, the expansion history displays simply too little deviations from the evolution of the expansion history based on a cosmological constant, despite huge variations in the DE model parameters.
+However, by the same token, this nonsensitivity provides us with robust information of the initial energy densities predominant in the early Universe and thus makes the \qn{fixed EDs} approach feasible.
 At the other end of the evolution, differences in the late stages of the expansion history provide a tool to discriminate individual DE candidates.
-As seen by the gray solid line in the Figs.~\ref{fig:DES_integration}, \ref{fig:iCDM_integration} and \ref{fig:LCDM_consistency}, the deviation in the expansion history from that of a cosmological constant gives a characteristic signature for individual DE candidates.
+As seen by the gray solid curves in the bottom insets of the top panels in the Figs.~\ref{fig:DES_integration}, \ref{fig:iCDM_integration} and \ref{fig:LCDM_consistency}, the deviation in the expansion history from that of a cosmological constant gives a characteristic signature for individual DE candidates.
 This is a phenomenological approach, but it can put constraints on the evolution of the EoS of DE candidates.
-On the grounds of these constraints, new models for DE could be developed, in turn, in the future.
-Of course, we also have to keep in mind that the CPL parameterization is merely a convenient representation, and one could consider a different evolution of the EoS parameter, altogether.
-Also, some observations may give indications in which direction to go.
-For instance, hydrodynamical/geometrical models of the cosmic web presented by \citet{Icke1984}, \citet{Icke1987} and \citet{Icke2001} indicate that its evolution can be modelled by an effective EoS parameter evolving linearly in redshift, rather than in scale factor.
-The Hubble tension problem has also triggered more proposals with respect to possible DE candidates, e.g. models of "early dark energy" (EDE), for a review see \citet{Poulin2023}.
-One of the drawbacks of these attempts is that mitigating the Hubble tension problem increases the $\sigma_8$ tension.
-In \citet{Reboucas2023}, this was addressed by assuming a modification of EDE with a piecewise-constant EoS parameter, providing a solution to both problems.
+On the grounds of these constraints, new models for DE could be developed, in turn, in the future, either by determining the parametrization of dynamical models of DE, or by reconstructing the evolution of DE's EoS parameter directly from data.